carolinelcgreen/permafrost-pathogens/README.md

 # README.md #
 # permafrost-pathogens

-Thaw gradient effects on the expression of virulence-like factors in Alaskan permafrost samples
+Effects of a thaw gradient on the abundance of virulence-like factors in Alaskan permafrost samples

 Caroline Green